 Even though you’ve seen evidence the market has always gone up over time, you can’t imagine losing $1000 or even $100 at this point (or more as your money grows.)

-Since women tend to be more risk-averse than men, they protect their emotions by playing it safe.
 Often too safe – skipping even relatively non-volatile investments like bonds and CDs due to their “money fears.”

 3. Not understanding options

-If you own a small business, lack traditional retirement account access through your employer, or stay at home to take care of children or aging parents – you likely still have investment options.
+If you own a small business, lack traditional retirement account access through your employer, or stay home to take care of children or aging parents – you likely still have investment options.

 These include accounts such as:

-- SEP or Simple IRA’s for entrepreneurs or small business owners
+- SEP or Simple IRAs for entrepreneurs or small business owners

-- Spousal IRA’s for non-workforce spouses or those with low incomes
+- Spousal IRAs for non-workforce spouses or those with low incomes

-And don’t forget real estate investing and other alternative investments can help build wealth too.
 Check out our review of Worthy Bonds, a product offering a 5% fixed rate of return.

 4. Depending on others